csalmeida/ruby-classes-and-modules/README.md

 Using `self` boils down to a few points:

-- Use `self` to reference the current instance from inside the instance.
+- Use `self` to reference the current instance from inside the class definition.
 - Add `self` when calling writer methods (`self.first_name=`)
-  - Helps Ruby understand whether it is calling a method.
+  - Helps Ruby understand whether it is calling a set method.
 - Omit `self` when calling any other method (`first_name`)
-- Including `self` is always going to be the safest choice.
+- When in doubt, including `self` is always going to be the safest choice.

 ## Method Access Control